 Our experience with bighorn sheep

-We see them every time we drive the famous Icefields Parkway (between Lake Louise and Jasper) or while hiking the Wilcox Pass in Jasper National Park – they have the best view up there.
+We see them whenever we drive the famous Icefields Parkway (between Lake Louise and Jasper) or while hiking the Wilcox Pass in Jasper National Park – they have the best view up there.

-A prevalent spot is also Bow Valley Parkway, right pass the exit off of Trans-Canada Highway when driving from Banff.
+A prevalent spot is also Bow Valley Parkway, right past the exit off of Trans-Canada Highway when driving from Banff.

 Things to do in Jasper National Park - 26 Look for bighorn sheep